PNG Insight Blog

 Alternatively, pay the fee and take the receipt and a recent ID photo of you to the National Criminal Records Office at Gordons (for those in Port Moresby).
 The officers of the NCRO will assist with the Police character check forms and also take your fingerprints for processing.

-If you are living outside of Port Moresby, see what the Police has to say about getting a Police Character Clearance Check in the direct quote below:
+If you are living outside of Port Moresby, see what the Police have to say about getting a Police Character Clearance Check in the direct quote below:

 "Many people have been commenting about police clearance for other provinces.
 For the time being you now have the form.
 Print whichever form you need and fill in the details as required.
 For fingerprinting please go to your nearest police station and a policeman will help fingerprint you.
 Pay your K10 (sic.
 Now K65) fee, attach the receipt and mail it to the address listed.
 Unfortunately, online lodgement is still a long way away for us at this stage.
 Thank you for all your comments" [Response extract from RPNGC FB comment]